Can You Get Dermatitis In Your Ear?

+Yes you can!
+Likely not what you wanted to hear, but unfortunately dermatitis in your ear is actually possible.
 Ear eczema can be painful; at the least it is irritating.
-You could have slight dryness of the pinna which is the visible and projecting part of your ear up to skin soreness or infection of the internal and external parts of your ear.
+You could have slight dryness of the pinna, which is the visible, and projecting part of your ear to skin soreness or infection of the internal and external parts of your ear.

-It is possible for eczema to affect the entire ear, such as the conchal bowl, which is the area outside of your ear hole, the earlobes, the meatus or ear opening, and the external auditory canal or just ear canal which is the part that leads to the ear drum or tympanic membrane.
+It is possible for eczema to affect the entire ear, such as the conchal bowl, which is the area outside of your ear hole, the earlobes, the meatus or ear opening, and the external auditory canal.
+Or even just the ear canal which is the part that leads to the ear drum or tympanic membrane.

 The backs of your ears, the folds, and where your ear meets your face are also common spots for eczema to appear.